Olivette Otele: Career

 After completing her doctoral studies, Otele was made an associate professor at Université Paris XIII.
 She was appointed as a senior lecturer at Bath Spa University in 2013.
-In 2018, at the age of 48, Otele became the first Black woman to be made Professor of History in the United Kingdom, appointed at Bath Spa University She acknowledged that her promotion to the professoriate took longer because she has caring responsibilities as a mother to two children and because she is a woman of colour.
+In 2018, at the age of 48, Otele became the first Black woman to be made professor of history in the United Kingdom, appointed at Bath Spa University She acknowledged that her promotion to the professoriate took longer because she has caring responsibilities as a mother to two children and because she is a woman of colour.
 The Race, Ethnicity & Equality Report published by the Royal Historical Society in October 2018 found that only 0.5 per cent of historians working in UK universities are Black.
-Until Otele's promotion there had never been a black woman Professor of History in the UK.
+Until Otele's promotion there had never been a black woman professor of history in the UK.
 Otele hopes that her appointment will "open the door for many hard-working women, especially black women in academia".

-On her promotion Otele commented that "any success that is used only to improve one's own life is a waste of possibilities.
+On her promotion, Otele commented that "any success that is used only to improve one's own life is a waste of possibilities.
 That is why being the first Black female history professor does not mean anything to me if I'm not given and can't find means to bring others up."
-Otele highlighted the difficulties she encountered in becoming a professor: "I've worked very hard and kept pushing and had a family...It's hard.
+Otele highlighted the difficulties she encountered in becoming a professor: "I've worked very hard and kept pushing and had a family....It's hard.
 I'm tired.
 It's bleak."
-Otele has two sons; she became pregnant during her PhD.
-The Vice-Chancellor of Bath Spa University, Sue Rigby, described Otele as "world-class and internationally respected".
+Otele has said: "I became pregnant when I was doing my PhD, so I had to learn how to work faster and in different ways."
+The vice-chancellor of Bath Spa University, Sue Rigby, described her as "world-class and internationally respected".
 Otele announced her promotion from her active Twitter account to her 25,000 followers.

-In October 2019 it was announced that Otele had been appointed as the first Professor of the History of Slavery at Bristol University.
+In October 2019 it was announced that Otele had been appointed as the first professor of the history of slavery at Bristol University.
 She assumed her post in January 2020, and began a two-year research project to examine Bristol's connection to the transatlantic slave trade.
-The research was intended to be "a landmark in the way Britain examines, acknowledges and teaches the history of enslavement,".
-In spring of 2022 Otele left Bristol for SOAS, a shift she addressed in a Twitter thread that received much attention.
+The research was intended to be "a landmark in the way Britain examines, acknowledges and teaches the history of enslavement."
+In spring of 2022, Otele left Bristol for SOAS, a shift she addressed in a Twitter thread that received much attention.

 Otele is a Fellow of the Royal Historical Society (FRHistS), and a board member of Historians Against Slavery.
 She is an executive board member for The British Society for the Eighteenth-Century Studies, a member of the Association for Cultural Studies, and a member of the Centre international de recherches sur les esclavages.
 She also sits on the board of the National Archives Trust and is on the V&A Museum's research committee.
-In June 2020 Otele was appointed as independent Chair of Bristol's Commission on Race Equality, which is an unpaid role.
-For 2022, Otele is a Visiting Research Fellow in African Canadian History with the Huron Community History Centre and the Department of History at Huron University.
+In June 2020, Otele was appointed as independent Chair of Bristol's Commission on Race Equality, which is an unpaid role.
+For 2022, Otele is a visiting research fellow in African Canadian history with the Huron Community History Centre and the Department of History at Huron University.